gavinlyonsrepo/TM1638plus/README.md

 | Teensy 4.0| 150Mhz | Working | no Data |
 | Teensy 4.0| 396Mhz | buttons not working , display issues | no Data |

-*NOTE B* :  MicroChip PIC XC8 forks.
+*NOTE C* :  MicroChip PIC XC8 forks.

 I have forked this library to the PIC for the XC8 compiler the forks can be found at [Link](https://github.com/gavinlyonsrepo/pic_16F18446_projects)

 Memory